S-1037

 Plain Language

-Covered entities must build and maintain systems to detect when any user — not just minors — is developing emotional dependence on the chatbot.
-Emotional dependence includes patterns like relying on the chatbot as a primary emotional support source, expressing distress about losing chatbot access, or substituting chatbot interaction for human relationships.
-Upon detection, the operator must take reasonable steps to reduce the dependence and mitigate associated harm risks.
-This is a continuous monitoring and intervention obligation, not a one-time design check.
+Covered entities must implement reasonable systems to detect when a user is developing emotional dependence on the chatbot — meaning the user is relying on the chatbot as a primary source of emotional support or social connection, expressing distress at the prospect of losing access, or substituting the chatbot for human relationships.
+Upon detection, the entity must take reasonable steps to reduce that dependence and mitigate associated harm risks.
+This is a continuous monitoring and intervention obligation, not a one-time design requirement.
+The statute does not prescribe specific interventions, leaving 'reasonable steps' to the entity's judgment.

 Statutory Text